ikunetwork/WhitePaper/README.md

 ![IKU Network Utility](https://github.com/ikunetwork/WhitePaper/raw/master/IKU-Network-Utility%202.png)

 The Network will serve to be a library-hub for the generation, tracking and exchange of superior scientific R&D assets allowing for an incentivized, open workflow for the most promising research and clinical trials.
-The most scientifically valuable R&D would be expected to command greater market demand, incentivizing the uncovering and advancement of discovery, making R&D as a whole more efficient - through frictionless access to rich pools of data.<sup>[32](#f32)</sup [SRS]>   Mining data pool trends of various variables \(e.g. mechanism of action, general aging, at risk populations, etc.\) will serve to efficiently align proposals to be capitalized, through both `RFP` and `Jonas`.
-Through this utility, IKU serves to achieve open prediction-like markets for biotech research - created and traded in a fungible, digital and liquid fashion.
+The most scientifically valuable R&D would be expected to command greater market demand, incentivizing the uncovering and advancement of discovery, making R&D as a whole more efficient - through frictionless access to rich pools of data.<sup>[32](#f32)</sup[SRS]>  Mining data pool trends of various variables (e.g. mechanism of action, general aging, at risk populations, etc.) will serve to efficiently align proposals to be capitalized, through both `RFP` and `Jonas`.
+Through this utility, IKU can serve to achieve open prediction-like markets for biotech research - created and traded in a fungible, digital and liquid fashion.

 ## Tokenization